Master in Systems Engineering

 The Master program in Systems Engineering at NISE is a unique program in Norway due to the close and committed collaboration with international and leading high-technology companies.

 We collaborate with our industry partners and offer internships in a variety of businesses!
 You can also study the Master's program in Systems Engineering part time if you already work in a company or you can study single courses (with or without study points) if you are interested in learning more about Systems Engineering and Subsea.

 This is Systems Engineering

-Systems Engineering is a recognized method for developing systems in the automotive and oil industry, in computing, networking, communication and R&D. With a Master's Degree in Systems Engineering you will be eligible to participate in and lead the development of large complex products and systems that require involvement of many disciplines.
+Systems Engineering is a recognized method for developing systems in the automotive and oil industry, in computing, networking, communication, and R&D. With a Master's Degree in Systems Engineering, you will be eligible to participate in and lead the development of large complex products and systems that require the involvement of many disciplines.

 Norwegian Institute for Systems Engineering (NISE)

 Was established by the joint efforts of Norwegian Center of Expertise-System Engineering (NCE SE) and Buskerud University College (from 2016 University College of Southeast-Norway).
 NISE is organized as a department within the Faculty of Technology in Kongsberg.
 NISE’s most important task is to contribute to enhancing the technical collaboration between research institutions and the technology companies in NCE SE.

 By collaborating with the leading international research and development (R&D) university - Stevens Institute of Technology (SIT), NISE offers the expert knowledge in Systems Engineering associated with important technology disciplines such as materials, mechatronics, requirements management and industrial domains, especially in Subsea.
 SIT has been the model for establishing NISE with USN since 2006.
 Some SIT professors have part-time teaching and research obligations with NISE.